ofajardo/pyreadr_wheels2/README.md

-This is a modification of [multibuild](https://github.com/matthew-brett/multibuild/tree/005ace6325a4eff7f2cc9d09e5f8d1da134be40d) to build many-linux and macos wheels for pyreadr on travis-ci.
+This is a modification of [multibuild](https://github.com/matthew-brett/multibuild/tree/005ace6325a4eff7f2cc9d09e5f8d1da134be40d) to build many-linux and macos wheels for pyreadr on travis-ci and appveyor.
-At the moment pyreadr has appveyor, so that one is not done here.

-Not all enviroments compiled (for instance python 2.7 does not work), so in the yaml I only kept those that were OK.
+Not all enviroments compiled (for instance python 2.7 does not work, 32 bit doesn't work on appveyor), so in the yaml I only kept those that were OK.

 It was setup following the instructions on the multibuild README in the section "How to use these scripts".

-The difference with the original version of multibuild is that this one deploys the wheels back to this github repo instead of that rackspace (as I don't have access there).
+The difference with the original version of multibuild is that this one deploys the wheels to Anaconda Cloud instaead of Rackspace as the former is going to dissapear.

+In order to do that a anaconda cloud account had to be set and the token retrived via WEB UI (also possible with CLI), set the Token in Travis and APPVEYOR as secret environment variable for the project, and then just upload the wheels using the Anaconda-client in .travis.yml and appveyor.yml.
+Interestingly as we are using plain python and not anaconda in both appveyour and travis, I had to install Anaconda-cli from github as the pypi version was too old and was causing errors.

+The wheels are then visible in https://anaconda.org/ofajardo/pyreadr

+In the past wheels were written back to this github repo instead.
 In order to do that, the custom bash push.sh script was written (instead of using the built in travis -ci deploy method, I just could not get it to work properly in a reasonable amount of time).
 This idea comes from